shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-10-21-gene-classification.md

 # **Gene Classification**

-In this notebook, we look at how to work with biological sequence data, by venturing into a **classification problem**, in which we will be classifying between seven different **genes groups** common to three different species (human,chimpanzee & dog)

 <div style="width: 100%; font-family: Trebuchet MS; font-weight: bold;">
     <div style="padding-top: 40%; position: relative; background-color: #000000; border-radius:10px;">
         <div style="background-image: url('images/medgene.jpg'); background-size: cover; background-position: center; position: absolute; top: 0; left: 0; right: 0; bottom: 0; opacity: 0.5; border-radius:10px">